jenkins-infra/repository-permissions-updater/README.md

 issues:
   - github: 'jenkinsci/configuration-as-code-plugin' # The preferred issue tracker
   - jira: 'configuration-as-code-plugin' # A secondary issue tracker is the Jira component 'configuration-as-code-plugin'
-    report: no # No new issues should be reported here
+    report: false # No new issues should be reported here
 ```

 When GitHub Issues is used, there would be some duplicated content in the file (between `github` and `issues` entries) which can be resolved by using a YAML reference.